Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên22/12/2023

-PRODUCING "GAS" KNOWLEDGE IS ALSO INTEGRITY
+PRODUCING "GASM" KNOWLEDGE IS ALSO INCORRECT

 Liêm chính nghiên cứu khoa học: Nhiều quan niệm cần được 'giải ảo'- Ảnh 1.

-Dr. Pham Phuong Chi, Institute of Literature, Vietnam Academy of Social Sciences, speaking at the workshop on scientific integrity organized by the Ministry of Science and Technology in coordination with the Ministry of Education and Training.
+Dr. Pham Phuong Chi, Institute of Literature, Vietnam Academy of Social Sciences, spoke at the workshop on scientific integrity organized by the Ministry of Science and Technology in coordination with the Ministry of Education and Training.

 But Associate Professor Dong believes that this is not only a problem of Vietnam, but also a headache for Western scientists when facing scientific trends dominated by publishers and publishing corporations.
 "The same is true for Vietnamese science.
-There will also be some things that we create that can be called "junk" knowledge, and we are drowning in pseudo-scientific knowledge, we cannot find true science," Associate Professor Dong warned.
+There will also be some things that we create that can be called "junk" knowledge, and we are flooded with pseudo-scientific knowledge, we cannot find true science," Associate Professor Dong warned.

-THE "WORSHIP" OF ISI/S COPUS
+THE "CULTY" OF ISI/S COPUS

 According to Mr. Tran Hong Thai, Deputy Minister of Science and Technology, he also worries about the issue of over-emphasizing ISI/Scopus articles without paying attention to the actual quality of specific scientific products.
-However, Mr. Thai believes that the reason for this overemphasis is because in the past we did not have a solid team of scientific and technological reviewers, but now we do.
+However, Mr. Thai believes that the reason for this over-emphasis is because in the past we did not have a solid team of scientific and technological reviewers, but now we do.

 Liêm chính nghiên cứu khoa học: Nhiều quan niệm cần được 'giải ảo'- Ảnh 2.